polychromatic-blackguardist/polychromatic-blackguardist.github.io/docs/extraw/easy-peasy/index.md

 My [solve script](./solve.py) can run against both local and remote targets, as usual.

 > **Note**:
-> The PicoCTF servers are currently serving a defective `otp.py` which *does not* behave the same as the provided one, and according the challenge is 'unsolvable'.
+> The PicoCTF servers are currently serving a defective `otp.py` which *does not* behave the same as the provided one, and accordingly the challenge is 'unsolvable'.
-> (It can actually be solved, but why waste your time fixing PicoCTF's mistake?)
+> (It can actually be worked around, but that's not really a fair part of the challenge, so I'm not including it here.)